Pre-K Printable Fun

 Provide preschoolers with black beans (to represent watermelon seeds), letter cards, and a red paper plate.
 Children can arrange the beans on the paper plate to create the letters they see on the cards.

 Read the book The Watermelon Seed by Greg Pizzoli, follow up the activity by asking children to come up with their own story of what they think would happen if they ate a watermelon seed.
-Write down what they say to create a class book.
-Some children may want to draw illustrations to go along with the class story.

 Eating a Watermelon Sequencing